syncfusion-content/blazor-docs/blazor/pdfviewer/toolbar-customization.md

 ---
 layout: post
 title: Toolbar Customization in Blazor PDF Viewer Component | Syncfusion
-description: Learn about Toolbar Customization in Blazor PDF Viewer component of Syncfusion, and more details.
+description: Learn here all about Toolbar Customization in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug
 ---

-# Toolbar customization of Blazor PDF Viewer
+# Toolbar Customization in Blazor PDF Viewer Component

 The PDF Viewer comes with a powerful built-in toolbar with the following important options:,
 * Open PDF file